MarioDelgadoSr/DataVisual/README.md

 Download zip of code, unzip to a folder and launch index.html from a web server or from the file system with a [WebGL enabled browser](https://get.webgl.org/).

-The demonstration will intially prompt for the type of glTF file to utilize:
+The [demonstration application](https://mariodelgadosr.github.io/DataVisual/) will intially prompt for the type of glTF file to utilize:

 ![Screen Shot of glTF Selection](https://github.com/MarioDelgadoSr/DataVisual/blob/master/img/gltfSelection.PNG)